 I’m Chase LaDue, a PhD candidate in environmental science and an applied ecologist studying the behavior, physiology, and conservation of elephants.
 I use integrative research to inform strategies that promote the welfare of these large mammals in in-situ (wild) and ex-situ (captive) environments.

 Use the links above to learn more about my work.
-To follow my adventures as a Fulbright Research Fellow in Sri Lanka, please click here.
+To follow my research adventures, please click here.

 Wapiganapo tembo nyasi huumia.